 If you like to entertain on the spur of the moment gas BBQ’s are great but many people prefer the smokier and wholesome flavours of a charcoal model.

 Gas barbeques offer the perfect fire at the push of a button and are virtually instantaneously ready to grill your meat or any other food you wish to cook on it.
 The temperature on a gas BBQ can be adjusted with great precision and you don’t have to clean up ash.
-Take a look at our latest range of Landmann models and watch the video to see them in action
+Take a look at our latest range of world-leading Weber models in our BBQ area near the tills.

 Charcoal fans would say food cooked on a gas grill does not have the same distinct flavour associated with cooking meat over real charcoal coals and that this taste is part of the appeal of having a barbeque in the first place.
-Charcoal barbeques have really developed in recent years with an extensive range of kettle models to choose from and portable models like the Landmann Piccolino (just £44.99) that are great for the beach and picnics.
-They have some great features to help you cook to perfection but always make sure you always use a high-quality charcoal
+Charcoal barbeques have really developed in recent years with an extensive range of kettle models to choose from and portable models that are great for the beach and picnics.
+They have some great features to help you cook to perfection but always make sure you always use a high-quality charcoal.

 While the initial investment on a gas barbeque is more, it does end up costing less to operate in the long run so in the end, you have to pick the one that is right for you!

 However, let's throw another one in the mix!
 If you want to be really in the swing of today's outdoor entertaining the Kadai firebowl is a very versatile option.
 You can use it for cooking, and not just barbeque food but lots of other options such as paellas and curries, then when you've finished cooking use the fire bowl as a fire to keep warm as the sun goes down

 Make sure to keep up with cleaning out the ashes of your charcoal grill, and cleaning out the cook box for gas and electric models.
 Doing this will keep the grills in great shape, improve their performance, and reduce flare-ups.